Real-hackbard/PhoneBook/README.md

 </br>

 # Example ListView:
 A digital phone book listview refers to an online phone directory or a digital address book application that presents contact information in a scrollable list format, often with options to search and sort.
 Examples include online directories like Whitepages and Das Telefonbuch, as well as personal digital contact lists in apps.
+The data source is the collection of contact data to be displayed.

 * ```<PhoneBook>``` The main directory of the telephone book.
 * Entrys in a ListView